 Keep in mind monsoon season is from May to November, more or less.
 It usually pours in the afternoon each day so try not to schedule your first time on the bike in heavy rain and flooding.
 The rest of the year is hot and dry.

-Speaking of, rainy season can be a daunting if you're a newcomer to the city.
-Don't worry though, there's still plenty to keep you entertained and dry!
-Check out these 11 fun things to do in Ho Chi Minh during rainy season.
+Speaking of, rainy season can be daunting if you're a newcomer to the city.
+Don't worry though, there's still plenty to keep you entertained and dry with rainy day activities!

 3. Don't be scared to get lost